kristofzerbe/grunt-resource2json/README.md

 - Initial release

 12.06.2020, Version 0.1.1
-- Refactoring od using xml2js
+- Refactoring of using xml2js